EmmaBergner/erace/README.md

 ## Implemented Components

 The React architecture assumes implementation of reusable components.
-These are the components implmented in this projected and how they are used.
+These are the components implemented in this project and how they are used.

 | Component | Purpose | Used in component |
 |----|----|----|